Engineering Performance Metrics Dashboard.

 - Defect Ratio tracks closed defects against created ones—that is, are you squashing more bugs than you’re introducing?

 True, most issues include code as an output, and code is clearly also something whose progress we should be able to see, which we address here.
 But for a topline engineering performance metrics dashboard—one used in executive and business conversations—we’re primarily concerned with issues.
 When it comes to explaining the state and caliber of work performed, issues are the common currency, the coin of the realm, among engineers, leaders, and stakeholders.
-Taken together, these signals demonstrate the end-to-end performance of your software pipeline, in language non-engineers can understand.
+Taken together, these metrics demonstrate the end-to-end performance of your software pipeline, in language non-engineers can understand.

 This last part is crucial.
 When it comes to understanding engineering performance, there’s an almost total lack of common language.
 Engineering has plenty of lower-level measures—story points, burndowns, lines of code, etc. But we have little to nothing that actually speaks to our contribution, in ways the business can follow.